bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Rubric points are considered individually and each point's implementation is described below.

 ---